What is an optician, and when should you see one?

 When to see an optician

-You will likely visit with an optician following a vision care appointment with an eye doctor.
-Your optician should assist you in choosing a new pair of glasses, prescription sunglasses and/or contact lenses, as well as scheduling future appointments to update your prescription, etc.
+You will likely visit an optician following an eye care appointment with an eye doctor.
+Your optician can assist you in choosing a new pair of glasses, prescription sunglasses and/or contact lenses, as well as scheduling future appointments to update your prescription, etc.

 Optician vs. optometrist